solsticedhiver/anzan/README.md

 This is a rewrite in **flutter** of our previous work (called *mentalcalcultion* in *python/pyQt*).

-It is cross-platform and is able to be run on Linux, Windows, web, Android.
+It is cross-platform and is able to be run on Linux, Windows, web, Android. iOS and macOS are not available because I don't own the required hardware (nothing is possible with emulators in that case).

-IOS and macOS are not available because I don't own the required hardware (nothing is possible with emulators in that case).
+You can submit PR for iOS/macOS support.

 You can practice your anzan skills i.e. mental abacus (or mental calculation if you don't wish to visualize a soroban).